 STEP #5: Cover Scratches

-Covering and concealing scratches that remain after dry mopping and wet mopping is all part of the cleaning process.
+Covering and concealing scratches that remain after dry and wet mopping is all part of the cleaning process.
 Take a crayon that is the color of your wood floor and rub it on the scratch to fill in the scratch or gap.
-If you don’t have any crayons on hand, you can visit your local hardware store and ask a flooring expert to help you pick out a wood crayon specifically designed for filling in wood floor scratches.
+If you don’t have crayons on hand, you can visit your local hardware store and ask a flooring expert to help you pick out a wood crayon specifically designed for filling in wood floor scratches.
 Be sure to bring in a sample or picture of your wood floors so you can make an exact color match!

 STEP #6: Preventative Protection

-Prevent dirt build up and further damage to your newly cleaned wood floors.
+Prevent dirt build-up and further damage to your newly cleaned wood floors.
 Place mats inside doorways and also on the outside of doors to diminish the potential for tracking in any dirt and moisture.
 Avoid scuffs and scratches by placing floor protectors under furniture or by using floor runners and large area rugs in high-traffic areas like hallways and living rooms.

 Using these easy steps and knowing the best way to clean wood floors will keep your family’s wood floors looking beautiful for years to come!